MrJuna1d/sui_forming_frontend/README.md

 The part where the creator uploads a survey to the smart contract can be found in: app/form_creator/createform/page.tsx

-In "app/form_creator/createform/page.tsx" you can go to line 160 to see where the hook is used.
+In "app/form_creator/createform/page.tsx" you can go to line 160 to see how the hook is used.